nushell/nushell/CONTRIBUTING.md

 ### Tests

-It is a good practice to cover your changes with a test.
+It is good practice to cover your changes with a test.
 Also, try to think about corner cases and various ways how your changes could break.
 Cover those in the tests as well.

 Tests can be found in different places:
 * `/tests`